princiya/newblog/content/how-to-handle-anxiety-at-work.md

 Title: How to handle anxiety at work?
 Date: 2022-09-01
-Category: Mentoring
+Category: Leadership
-Tags: advice, career
+Tags: advice, mentoring

 > I am going through a lot of stress and anxiety these days and also I switched to new job.
 I am unable to perform since I am not focussed.
 Also taking some counselling.
 My manager has appointed a team lead to work with me daily for 2 hour and now gives me regular feedback, they pin point me for very small thing now.
 I feel somehow my job is not secured.
 Can I gave my this reason to employer for stress and anxiety as a reason to them for not being able to concentrate.?
 Will it secure my job ?